Black hole information paradox: Soft-hair resolution to the paradox

 In 2016, Hawking, Perry and Strominger noted that black holes must contain "soft hair".
 Particles that have no rest mass, like photons and gravitons, can exist with arbitrarily low-energy and are called soft particles.
 The soft-hair resolution posits that information about the initial state is stored in such soft particles.
-The existence of such soft hair is a peculiarity of four-dimensional asymptotically flat space and therefore this resolution to the paradox does not carry over to black holes in anti-de Sitter space or black holes in other dimensions.
+The existence of such soft hair is a peculiarity of four-dimensional asymptotically flat space and therefore this resolution to the paradox does not carry over to black holes in Anti-de Sitter space or black holes in other dimensions.

 Information is irretrievably lost

-A minority view within the theoretical physics community is that information is genuinely lost when black holes form and evaporate.
+A minority view in the theoretical physics community is that information is genuinely lost when black holes form and evaporate.
 This conclusion follows if one assumes that the predictions of semiclassical gravity and the causal structure of the black-hole spacetime are exact.

-However, this conclusion leads to the loss of unitarity.
-Banks, Susskind and Peskin argued that, in some cases, loss of unitarity also implies violation of energy–momentum conservation or locality, but this argument may possibly be evaded in systems with a large number of degrees of freedom.
+But this conclusion leads to the loss of unitarity.
+Banks, Susskind and Peskin argue that, in some cases, loss of unitarity also implies violation of energy–momentum conservation or locality, but this argument may possibly be evaded in systems with a large number of degrees of freedom.
 According to Roger Penrose, loss of unitarity in quantum systems is not a problem: quantum measurements are by themselves already non-unitary.
 Penrose claims that quantum systems will in fact no longer evolve unitarily as soon as gravitation comes into play, precisely as in black holes.
-The Conformal Cyclic Cosmology advocated by Penrose critically depends on the condition that information is in fact lost in black holes.
-This new cosmological model might in the future be tested experimentally by detailed analysis of the cosmic microwave background radiation (CMB): if true, the CMB should exhibit circular patterns with slightly lower or slightly higher temperatures.
-In November 2010, Penrose and V. G. Gurzadyan announced they had found evidence of such circular patterns, in data from the Wilkinson Microwave Anisotropy Probe (WMAP) corroborated by data from the BOOMERanG experiment.
-The significance of the findings was subsequently debated by others.
+The Conformal Cyclic Cosmology Penrose advocates critically depends on the condition that information is in fact lost in black holes.
+This new cosmological model might be tested experimentally by detailed analysis of the cosmic microwave background radiation (CMB): if true, the CMB should exhibit circular patterns with slightly lower or slightly higher temperatures.
+In November 2010, Penrose and V. G. Gurzadyan announced they had found evidence of such circular patterns in data from the Wilkinson Microwave Anisotropy Probe (WMAP), corroborated by data from the BOOMERanG experiment.
+The significance of these findings was debated.